emoncms/emoncms/docs/RaspberryPi/read-only.md

 # Reduce size of root partition using Gparted

 Using Gparted on Ubuntu reduce size of root partition by 300Mb to make space for data partition.
-Reccomend leaving 10Mb free space at end of SD card
+Recommend leaving 10Mb free space at end of SD card